FtmsdtHosseini/unique-characters/README.md

     # Loop through each character in the 'characters' list
     for char in characters:
-        # Use a dictionary to track unique characters and set initial count to 0
+        # Use a dictionary to track unique characters and set the  initial value to 0
         unique_characters2[char] = 0

     # Write unique characters to the output file, one character per line